 Values and Public Life (VPL)

 The University Center for Human Values launched its undergraduate certificate program in Values and Public Life in fall 2010.
 Students attaining the certificate will be equipped to bring informed discussion of values into the public sphere and to integrate a critical value perspective into their future studies and pursuits.
-The program is directed by Professor Anna Stilz.
+Professor Stephen Macedo is the program's Interim Director.

 Program requirements consist of: two core courses, one each in politics and philosophy, and an additional seminar in normative issues; two additional courses contributing to the development of an area of focus; and the writing of the senior thesis or a substantial piece of independent work on a relevant topic, with participation in a non-credit-bearing senior thesis workshop.
 Admission and certification of completion is overseen by a faculty committee of the University Center for Human Values.
 Enrolled students will be offered a further range of opportunities, including a mentorship program, meals with faculty and visiting speakers, summer grants for projects or research related to values and public life, and various outings and discussions on ethics-related topics.